deepayan/deepayan.github.io/misc/bangla-computing.md

-still try to experiment with my site when I can (especially now that Google has essentially perfected OCR), and during the COVID-19 lockdown in 2020, I [re-designed](https://majantali.github.io) it as part of an exercise to learn about Github Pages.
+still try to experiment with my site when I can (especially now that Google has essentially perfected OCR), and during the COVID-19 lockdown in 2020, I [re-designed](https://majantali.github.io) it as an exercise to learn about Github Pages.

 The font I had designed, and to a lesser extent the Bengali input tool I had created, turned out to have more substantial, if short-lived,